andrelucas/katacoda-scenarios/openshift37/000-install-storageos.md

 ## Install StorageOS

 Openshift 3.9 supports feature gates such as mount propagation, but this is not available in Openshift 3.7.
-As a result, the install of StorageOS in this scenario is done by container install rather than using a DaemonSet
+As a result, the installation of StorageOS in this scenario is done via container install rather than using a DaemonSet

 ``
 docker run -d --name storageos                              \
            -e HOSTNAME                                      \
            -e ADVERTISE_IP=[[HOST_IP]]                      \
            -e JOIN=[[HOST_IP]]                              \
+           -e LOG_LEVEL=DEBUG                               \
            --pid=host                                       \
            --network=host                                   \
            --privileged                                     \